dacruva/aws/README.md

 # aws
-Here are all my terraform scripts
+Here are all my AWS projects written in terraform.